markpbaggett/utk_dc_content_models/docs/source/contents/7_pdf.rst

 * **RELS-EXT** explains what the object is and how it relates to other objects in the repository.
 The file is written in RDF XML and always describes its relationships to other digital objects it is a part of.
 * **OBJ** is the original file the object is based on.
 * **MODS** contains our descriptive metadata.
-Its relationship to RDF and linked data is described in our `https://utk-mods-to-rdf.readthedocs.io/en/latest/>`_.
+Its relationship to RDF and linked data is described in our `UTK MODS to RDF documentation <https://utk-mods-to-rdf.readthedocs.io/en/latest/>`_.
 * **DC** is generated from our **MODS** on ingest based on a transform we supply.
 It is useful to the current Fedora API but is not significant for migration.
 * **TN** a thumbnail.
 It is not significant to migration.
 * **PDFA** is the preservation object generated from the OBJ.
 It is more important than the OBJ.